3qiskiteers/quantum-error-correction/index.md

 What if all three bits are flipped?
 This situation turns out to be equivalent to no flips occurring at all.
 In this case, both ancilla bits will always end up in the $$\ket{0}$$  state, which will fail to activate the Toffoli and leave $$\ket{\psi}$$ in the incorrect state.

 In conclusion, the 3-bit code can only account for a single bit flip.
-In general, quantum error codes are unable to correct for all possible errors.
-So, they are optimized for the most probable errors.

 Concretely, how much does using the 3-bit code help us?
 We know it will only work if 0 or 1 of our 3 qubits are flipped.
 The probability of none being flipped is $$(1-p)^3$$, while the probability of any single qubit being flipped is $$p(1-p)^2$$.
 So, the combined probability of our error code reproducing the correct state is $$(1-p)^3 + 3p(1-p)^2$$.
-If we didn’t use error correction, the probability of $$\ket{\psi}$$ being correctly transmitted is just 1-p, as mentioned before.
-The probability of perfectly reproducing the original state is a measure of what’s called fidelity.
+If we didn’t use error correction, the probability of $$\ket{\psi}$$ being correctly transmitted is just $$1-p$$, as mentioned before.
 Plotting the fidelity vs $$p$$, we see that the 3-bit code will result in higher fidelity as long as the probability of a bit flip is less than 50%.
 Once the probability becomes higher than 50%, however, the problems associated with 2 or 3 bit-flips dominate.

 ![](img/fidelity.png)

+In reality, the case of greater than 50% error will likely never happen.
+For a realistic quantum system that has already been thermally and kinetically isolated, such as the Google "chandelier" pictured in the earlier section, the probability of a single qubit being corrupted is several order of magnitude smaller than 50%; therefore, with this error correction scheme, the total error rate should theoretically drop to nearly 0.

 ## Implementation
 This all makes sense in theory, but it is equally important to verify the bit-flip code experimentally.
 There are several popular quantum computing frameworks, but the one we’ll be using is Qiskit for Python.
 If you don’t have it installed already, use the command `pip install qiskit`.